*This post may contain affiliate links. Please see my disclosure for more details!*

 I use a bowl with a beater and beat the cookie dough, but if you have a bowl and a spatula you can probably beat it enough yourself without having to use an electric mixer.

-Honestly, I make these particularly gooey, but if you prefer it, you can bake it for longer.
-If you bake them and they cool too much, you can microwave them… either way, gooey is good.
+Honestly I make these particularly gooey, but if you prefer it, you can bake it for longer.
+If you bake them and they cool too much, you can microwave them… either way, gooey is good I reckon.

-I served them with some dollops of Clotted Cream Ice Cream as there is nothing better to be honest, unless you want chocolate overload, or anything really, so you can use whatever… but, I love simple.
+I served them with some dollops of ice cream as there is nothing better to be honest, unless you want chocolate overload, or anything really, so you can use whatever… but, I love simple.